 - Samples collected for the same time duration

 - Samples collected at the same level above the floor

 - Samples collected utilizing the same collection device

 Three types of sampling will be utilized to make reliable determinations about mold contamination.
 These are:

 - Indoor air sampling

 - Outdoor air sampling

-Each of these sampling methodologies are discussed and analyzed in turn.
+Each of these sampling methodologies is discussed and analyzed in turn.

 As mentioned a moment ago, maintaining a consistent air flow rate is crucial to sampling for mold contamination.
 There is an assortment of different measurement meters, air pumps, and spore collectors available for use in the mold inspection process.
 In using an air pump, the device needs to be adjusted to collect air at the specific flow rate recommended by the manufacturer.